The Mercury (Hobart): Locations

-In November 2011 Davies Brothers chief executive officer Rex Gardner announced that the company would move from its landmark Macquarie St headquarters in August 2012, leasing a new office at 2 Salamanca Square.
+In November 2011 Davies Brothers chief executive officer Rex Gardner announced that the company would move from its landmark Macquarie Street headquarters in August 2012, leasing a new office at 2 Salamanca Square.
 The move took place over the weekend of 28–29 July 2012, although months of work had taken place in advance.

 The company has branch offices in Launceston and Burnie, as well as its print centre at Dowsing Point and its distribution centre at Western Junction near Launceston.
 Its branch office at New Norfolk closed in December 2010.
 An office in William St, Queenstown closed in the early 1990s.

 It was announced in May 2013 that the original site had been sold to an unidentified buyer including the heritage-listed Ingle Hall, which was built in 1814 and housed the Mercury Print Museum.
-The Macquarie St and Argyle St frontages of the Mercury building were heritage listed in 2012 Later in 2013, the purchasers were identified as Penny Clive and her husband Bruce Neill.
+The Macquarie Street and Argyle Street frontages of the Mercury building were heritage listed in 2012 Later in 2013, the purchasers were identified as Penny Clive and her husband Bruce Neill.
 Their intent was to transform it into restaurants, art galleries and a creative industries hub.
 It is now used for a restaurant and the Detached Artist Archive, a private gallery.

 From early 2013, the Mercury's Salamanca Square office hosted the Tasmanian bureaus of The Australian and Sky News.
 The Mercury's Hobart offices have also hosted the Tasmanian bureau of Australian Associated Press over many decades.
 In 2018, the University of Tasmania opened its Tasmanian Media School, co-located with the Mercury in its Salamanca Square office.

 In February 2022, the Mercury relocated to an internal office on the ground floor of the same Salamanca Square building it had occupied since 2012.
 A fraction of the space it once occupied on the floor above, it was the first time the company's offices did not have a street frontage.
 It continues to host the local bureau of Sky News.

 Circulation and readership

 As of March 2011, the Mercury reported its Monday–Friday circulation as 44,317 with an average readership of 107,000 and its Saturday circulation as 61,020 with readership of 146,000.
 The Sunday Tasmanian reported circulation of 58,148 with readership of 129,000.

-In March 2021, readership modelling from Enhanced Media Metrics Australia (emma™) reported the Mercury's average weekday readership had dropped to 76,000, the Saturday Mercury to 63,000 and the Sunday Tasmanian to 53,000.